safashafeeque/clinical-risk-factor-analysis-diabetes/README.md

 - Replaced invalid zero values in selected clinical variables with missing values
 - Imputed missing values using the median
 - Compared average clinical variables across diabetes outcome groups
-- Generated a correlation matrix to examine variable relationships
+- Generated a correlation matrix to examine relationship between variables
 - Visualised glucose, BMI, and age distributions using boxplots
 - Explored the relationship between BMI and glucose using a scatterplot